yilunhuo/yilunhuo_portfolio/README.md

 # yilunhuo_portfolio
-THis is my public portfolie for the Telling Stories with Data Class at CMU!
+This is my public portfolie for the Telling Stories with Data Class at CMU!

 # About me
 Hello!
 I am Yilun Huo, a student of MISM-16 at Carnegie Mellon University.